 Opportunistic macroalgae are a primary symptom of estuary eutrophication.
 They are highly effective at utilising excess nitrogen, enabling them to out-compete other seaweed species and, at nuisance levels, can form mats on the estuary surface which adversely impact underlying sediments and fauna, other algae, fish, birds, seagrass, and saltmarsh.
-Decaying macroalgae can also accumulate subtidally and on shorelines causing oxygen depletion and nuisance odours and conditions.
+Macroalgae that becomes detached can also accumulate and decay in subtidal areas and on shorelines causing oxygen depletion and nuisance odours and conditions.
 The greater the density, persistence, and extent of macroalgal entrainment within sediments, the greater the subsequent impacts.

-Opportunistic macroalgal growth was assessed by mapping the spatial spread and density of macroalgae in the Available Intertidal Habitat (AIH) (Figure 6), and calculating an "Ecological Quality Rating" (EQR) using the Opportunistic Macroalgal Blooming Tool (OMBT) described in Appendix 2.
+Opportunistic macroalgal growth was assessed by mapping the spatial spread and density of macroalgae in the Available Intertidal Habitat (AIH) (Figure 7), and calculating an "Ecological Quality Rating" (EQR) using the Opportunistic Macroalgal Blooming Tool (OMBT) described in Appendix 2.